 The College of Nursing Institute for Urban Health Partnerships (IUHP) is one of few programs nationally that match expertise of faculty with the community to develop more effective healthcare solutions.
-The mission of the Institute for Urban Health Partnerships (IUHP) is to reduce health disparities and promote health for all through partnerships with community-bases organizations and integration of education, research, practice and policy activities in Wisconsin and beyond.
+The mission of the Institute for Urban Health Partnerships (IUHP) is to reduce health disparities and promote health for all through partnerships with community-based organizations and integration of education, research, practice, and policy activities in Wisconsin and beyond.

 Through integrating education, research, and service the IUHP provides:

 - Nurse run community-nursing centers with an emphasis of service to the uninsured and under-insured;

 - Faculty expertise and collaborations with community social service and health agencies;

 - Community-setting clinical experiences for students in urban populations;

 - Practice-based research with goals to reduce health risks of those most susceptible to health disparities.

 Current and Recent Institute for Urban Health Partnership Projects

 |2017-2020||UWM Institute for Urban Health Partnerships (IUHP) Primary Care Behavioral Health (PCBH) Project.
 Zabler, B. PI until 8/19; Bell-Calvin, J.(current)

 Development, implementation and evaluation of an innovative, nurse-led collaborative practice model of interprofessional integrated primary care and behavioral health that educates health providers for future practice.
 The practice model integrates care to improve access to care, care coordination and both behavioral and physical health outcomes for an urban, low-income, underserved, predominately Black population.